 Making time for a workout is hard enough.
 And unless you're a personal trainer or fitness buff, knowing what to do during those workouts feels even harder.
 A quick fix?
 Streaming workout apps.

 Subscribe to a virtual workout service, and you suddenly have an entire library of fitness classes at your fingertips.
 Not to mention, the convenience and lower price tag you've been longing for.

-Not to worry, we've got your back.
-Here are 10 top fitness streaming apps to check out now — many of which offer a free, week-long trial to get you started.
+Here are 10 of the best streaming workout apps to check out now — many of which offer a free, week-long (sometimes even month-long) trial to get you started.

 1. My Fitness by Jillian Michaels

-There's no denying that Michaels knows how to whip you into shape.
-In her app, you'll find 25-minute HIIT, yoga, kickboxing and 5K and 10K training plans for all fitness levels, some of which require weights and others that don't.
-The app also provides customizable meal plans, coaching from Jillian and grocery lists, so you can focus on the nutritional aspect for max results.
-An in-app instant favorite: the selfie tracker — which helps you stay on track, see your progress and connect with the greater community so you can root one another on.
+The app also provides customizable meal plans, grocery lists and coaching from Michaels, so you can dial in the nutritional aspect for optimal results.
+An in-app favorite: the selfie tracker — which helps you stay committed, see your progress and connect with the community so you can cheer each other on.

 2. Beachbody on Demand

 "I'm partial to this one, as I have personally gone through several of their programs, most notably Shaun T's Insanity series," says Chris Brantner, founder of StreamingObserver.com.

 You'll find live classes along with dozens of workout programs, including Insanity, P90X and 21-Day Fix, in the Beachbody library.
 You'll even have access to recovery, nutrition and mindset classes.